How Safetynet was Founded

 He started his career working with developmentally handicapped children at the Salvation Army, as well as, working with a number of agencies servicing the homeless.

 Chris spent 30 years as a programmer then began freelance charity work in 2016.
 Over the course of 18 months he helped about 100 newcomer families - mostly Syrian refugees in Mississauga and Halton.
 Soliciting help from private donors, he obtained furniture, bicycles and household items.
 Working with a small network of helpers, Chris would rent trucks to deliver these items.
 During this time many of the same families obtained clothing from Safetynet.
 In fall of 2017 Chris joined his furniture and bicycle service with Safetynet as it expanded to a new facility.
-Having a warehouse and access to volunteers and charity status will help increase the effectiveness of this initiative and expand Safetynets offerings.
+Having a warehouse and access to volunteers and charity status has allowed this initiative to succeed, and has expanded the scope of Safetynets offerings.

 Bridget Coughlin Hoffer